microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

     > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/powershell/module/az.resources/new-azadserviceprincipal?view=azps-5.4.0)**

-* Enable your subscription with the two resource providers for Azure Arc enabled Kubernetes.
+* Enable your subscription with the two resource providers for Azure Arc-enabled Kubernetes.
 Registration is an asynchronous process, and registration may take approximately 10 minutes.

   ```powershell
   Register-AzResourceProvider -ProviderNamespace Microsoft.Kubernetes